irvinecodingclub/irvinecodingclub.github.io/volunteer.md

 ---
 layout: page
-title: Join / Volunteer
+title: About Volunteering
 comments: false
 ---
 ![](assets/images/volunteer.png)

-# What is the Inspire Coding Club?

-Inspire Coding Club (ICC) is a 503(c) non-profit organization run by students, for students.
+# Our Mission

+The Inspire Coding Club (ICC) is a 501(c)(3) non-profit organization run by students.
+It is a note to our past selves; our ultimate goal is to increase educational opportunities through the offering of classes of which we never had the opportunities to take.
+In this way, the ICC reflects upon its volunteers and their individual experiences as each course is led with strong passion through effective altruism.
+Although we started out with a primary focus on STEM, our catalogue has since branched out much further, having included topics such as animation, debate, music, and more!

 The Inspire Coding Club is a [Presidential Volunteer Service Award](https://www.presidentialserviceawards.gov/) Certifying Organization.

 ### How to Join